Injuries: secondary care

 - Falls are the most common cause of injury in both adults and children, leading to an emergency admission

-- Children in the most deprived areas are nearly twice as likely to be admitted to hospital a as a result of unintentional injury as children in the least deprived areas.
+- Children in the most deprived areas are 40% more likely to be admitted to hospital a as a result of unintentional injury as children in the least deprived areas.

-- Adults in the most deprived areas are over twice as likely to be admitted to hospital as a result of unintentional injury as adults in the least deprived areas.
+- Adults in the most deprived areas are nearly twice as likely to be admitted to hospital as a result of unintentional injury as adults in the least deprived areas.

-- Detailed local geography statistics on emergency hospital admissions for unintentional injuries are available via a section on the ISD website.
-This area provides a range of tables offering more in-depth information on unintentional injuries at various data levels, for example age group & sex (adults & children), NHS board, and community health partnership.
+- Detailed local geography statistics on emergency hospital admissions for unintentional injuries are available via interactive tables E1 to E5 in the unintentional injuries publication on the ISD website.
+This area provides a range of tables offering more in-depth information on unintentional injuries by cause of injury at various data levels, for example age group & sex (adults & children), NHS board, and community health partnership.
 Trend data is also provided.

 IOBI have also carried out an analysis of inpatient admissions data for injuries and have compared European Age Standardised Rates across England, NIreland, Republic of Ireland, Scotland and Wales for all injury related emergency inpatient admissions, serious injury inpatient admissions and hip fracture injury inpatient admissions